Abortion in Kenya: Stigmatization

 There are many cultural stigmas that are associated with women and terminating a pregnancy.
 In Kenya, both women seeking abortions and abortion providers are met with socio-cultural disgrace and discrimination, and abortion remains a taboo topic across the country.
 A combination of traditional cultural expectations and religious beliefs formulate stigmas against abortions.
 Many stigmas are based on the belief that a woman's purpose is to bear children and her role in society is to be a mother.
-In regards to young girls and adolescents, there are social and cultural expectations that young people should refraining from sexual activity and maintain innocence.
+In regards to young girls and adolescents, there are social and cultural expectations that young people should refrain from sexual activity and maintain innocence.

 Research has revealed that young, unmarried women from lower socioeconomic classes feel a higher burden from these cultural stigmas.
-The same research has also revealed that stigma is a root cause for hesitancy and untimeliness of seeking post-abortion care.
+The same research has also revealed that stigma is a root cause for reluctance and untimeliness of seeking post-abortion care.

 Statistics

 On the continent of Africa as a whole, 97% of abortions are unsafely performed.
-Unsafe abortion is predicted to account for 35% of maternal deaths in Kenya whereas in East Africa as a whole, unsafe abortions account for 18%.
+Unsafe abortion is predicted to account for 35% of maternal deaths in Kenya, whereas in East Africa as a whole unsafe abortions account for 18%.

 A survey of 2012 by the Kenyan Ministry of Health, African Population and Health Research Center and IPSAS found that there were 464,000 abortions induced that year, which translates to an abortion rate of 48 per 1,000 women aged 15–49; and an abortion ratio of 30 per 100 live births.
 A study analyzing this survey reveals of the reported abortions in 2012, 116,000 of them, nearly 25%, were treated for complications.
-Within the women who faced complications from abortions, 87,000 of cases were moderate to severe complications, and 40,000 of the complications were experienced by women who 19 years old and younger.
-Hospital-based data reveals that between 2004-2012 the estimated number of induced abortions increased in Kenya.
+Within the women who faced complications from abortions, 87,000 of cases were moderate to severe complications, and 40,000 of the complications were experienced by women who were 19 years old and younger.
+Hospital-based data reveals that between 2004 and 2012 the estimated number of induced abortions increased in Kenya.
 About half (49%) of all pregnancies in Kenya were unintended and 41% of unintended pregnancies ended in an abortion.
 Marie Stopes International estimates that 2,600 women die from unsafe abortions annually, an average seven deaths a day.
 Nearly 120,000 women are hospitalized each year due to abortion-related complications.

-The publication of these statistics in 2018 and the death of activist Caroline Mwatha in February 2019 following an unsafe abortion had brought the debate on abortion to the forefront in 2019.
+The publication of the 2012 survey in 2018 and the death of activist Caroline Mwatha in February 2019 following an unsafe abortion brought the debate on abortion to the forefront in 2019.